 Removal from the Virgin and other lender panels: Why they do it and how to get reinstated

-• Failure to act in accordance with the Virgin panel terms, the written instructions that Virgin provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Virgin may subsequently subscribe.
+• Non-compliance with the Virgin panel requirements, the written instructions that Virgin provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Virgin may subsequently adopt.

 • Failure to reapply to remain on the Virgin convincing panel

-• What is the application process to revert back onto the Virgin conveyancing panel?
+• How long does the application process take when applying to revert back onto the Virgin conveyancing panel?

-• What happens if our Virgin panel reinstatement application is declined and our client has a mortgage application with the Virgin?
+• What happens if our Virgin panel reinstatement application is refused and the client of the firm has a mortgage offer with the Virgin?

 Top Tip: The best way to avoid the hassle of seeking Virgin panel reinstatement is to ensure that your firm is not removed off of the Virgin conveyancing panel in the first place.